What We Do

 Public Health and Safety

-The primary purpose of the Bexar County Animal Control Department is public health and safety.
-The department was created in late 2013 to help the constituents of the unincorporated areas of Bexar County with loose animals that are causing a threat to health and human life.
+The primary purpose of Bexar County Animal Control Services is public health and safety.
+The department was created in late 2013 to help the constituents of the unincorporated areas of Bexar County with loose animals that cause a threat to health and human life.

-Animal cruelty is handled by the Sheriff’s Office, they have the authority to open a criminal investigation and obtain a warrant if need be.
+Animal cruelty is handled by the Bexar County Sheriff’s Office.
+They have the authority to open a criminal investigation and obtain a warrant if necessary.

 If you suspect animal cruelty, please contact the Sheriff’s Office at 210-335-6000; press option 1.